uraimo/buildSwiftOnARM/README.md

     sudo /etc/init.d/dphys-swapfile stop
     sudo /etc/init.d/dphys-swapfile start

-Once this is done, install the required dependencies:
+Now, call the included scripts as follows:

-    sudo apt-get install git cmake ninja-build clang-3.7 python uuid-dev libicu-dev icu-devtools libbsd-dev libedit-dev libxml2-dev libsqlite3-dev swig libpython-dev libncurses5-dev pkg-config libblocksruntime-dev libcurl4-openssl-dev autoconf libtool systemtap-sdt-dev
+1. Launch `clone.sh` that will install the required dependencies (_git cmake ninja-build clang-3.7 python uuid-dev libicu-dev icu-devtools libbsd-dev libedit-dev libxml2-dev libsqlite3-dev swig libpython-dev libncurses5-dev pkg-config libblocksruntime-dev libcurl4-openssl-dev autoconf libtool systemtap-sdt-dev_), fix clang links and clone apple/swift with all its dependecies.

-Fix clang links:

-    sudo update-alternatives --install /usr/bin/clang++ clang++ /usr/bin/clang++-3.7 100
-    sudo update-alternatives --install /usr/bin/clang clang /usr/bin/clang-3.7 100

-Additional steps could be required in some cases (usually on a RaspberryPi 1) [check the latest posts on my blog for additional info](https://uraimo.com).

-Clone this repository and download apple/swift with all its dependecies with `clone.sh`.
+2. Run `checkoutRelease.sh` that will select the current release (3.1) and apply the needed patches.

-Once done, start the build with `build.sh`.
+3. Once done, start the build with `build.sh`.

+4. Once the build completes a few hours later, you'll have a `swift-3.1.tgz` archive containing the whole Swift compiler distribution.
+Once decompressed you'll find the Swift binaries under `usr/bin`.

-I recommend to compile in a background `tmux` session (`CTRL+B d` to detach from the session and `tmux a` to reattach to it when you ssh again into the RaspberryPi).
+I recommend to perform all these operations in a permanent background `tmux` or `screen` session (`CTRL+B d` to detach from the session and `tmux a` to reattach to it when you ssh again into the RaspberryPi).

+Additional steps could be required in some cases (usually on a RaspberryPi 1 or for Raspbian) [check the latest posts on my blog for additional info](https://uraimo.com).